gandm/language-babel/README.md

   If enabled the transpile phase will output Javascript code to a `.js` file with the same prefix as the original.
 By using the `path` options below it is possible to transpile to a different target directory.

 ###Create Map
   A source map can be generated as required.
 The source file name will be used with a new suffix of `.js.map`.
-To avod any possible XSSI issues the map file is prefixed with `)]}`
+To avoid any possible XSSI issues the map file is prefixed with `)]}`

 ###Babel Maps Add Url
-  If a source map is created this allows a Url reference `//# sourceURL=orginalBabelSourcefile` to be appended to the generated Javascript file.
+  If a source map is created this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated Javascript file.

 ### Babel Source Path, Babel Transpile Path and Babel Maps Path
   These a directories based on the project root.
 ATOM now supports more than one project root folder, so these paths are based on each project root folder.